filecoin-project/rust-fil-proofs/README.md

 > ./target/release/benchy
 ```

-The results are displyed at the command line, or alternatively written as JSON files.
+The results are displayed at the command line, or alternatively written as JSON files.

 Note: On macOS you need `gtime` (`brew install gnu-time`), as the built in `time` command is not enough.